BROKEN SKY

 There was something unsettling in the way Danny Kou observed people.
 When Pieter Reynard, CEO of Armenau Industries, entered his top-floor Seattle office, Simon was already suffering under that gaze.

-Pieter passed without offering a greeting.
-Simon lowered his eyes and shuffled his feet.
-It wasn’t scrutiny by the head of security that was making him nervous; he’d brought bad news.
+Pieter passed Simon without offering a greeting, knowing that it wasn’t scrutiny by his head of security that was making Simon nervous; the man had brought bad news.
 But he’d have to endure his misery a while longer—Pieter would not be rushed in his own office.

-Pieter hung his bespoke suit jacket neatly on the coat stand, brushed a fleck of dust from its sleeve, sat at his desk, and tapped a walnut valet box.
+Hanging his bespoke suit jacket neatly on the coat stand, Pieter brushed a fleck of dust from its sleeve, then sat at his desk and tapped a walnut valet box.
 “Espresso.”

 The lacquered box dispensed a silver coin inscribed with an elegant coffee cup icon.
-He dropped the coin into a mug, revealing a honeycomb of portal crystals on its other side.
-He took a moment to savor the aroma as steaming black coffee bubbled from the hexagonal array, filling the cup.
-Finally, he motioned for the engineer to speak.
+He dropped the coin into a clear mug, revealing a honeycomb of portal crystals on its other side, and took a moment to savor the aroma as steaming black coffee bubbled from the hexagonal array.
+Finally, the cup full, he motioned for the engineer to speak.

-Simon handed a tablet to Pieter with the results of the predawn test.
+Simon handed Pieter a tablet with the results of the predawn test.
 “Thirty-seven aircraft were actively refueling on the ground, and one in-flight.
 It had to make an emergency landing near Lord Howe Island, but no one was hurt.”
-He wiped sweaty palms against the seams of his trousers.
+He wiped his sweaty palms on his lab coat.

-Pieter had been scrolling through Simon’s data.
-A tiny furrow appeared on his brow when he read the comment about the Australian floatplane, but he just said, “Continue.”
+Pieter had been scrolling through the data, and a tiny furrow appeared on his brow when he read the comment about the Australian floatplane, but he just said, “Continue.”

 “They’re upset that their fuel supply was interrupted, obviously.
 But they haven’t made a formal complaint.
 Yet.”